 Can dried cranberries help with hair problems?

-Yes, they can.
+Yes, they can and makes your hair strong and prevents from damage.
 They are high in vitamins, which help prevent dandruff and hair loss.

 Can dried cranberries help with skin problems?

-Yes, they can.
+Yes, they can and prevents wrinkles and age related issues, makes your skin look healthier and fresh.
 They are high in nutritious compounds that help prevent acne and ageing.

 Are cranberries beneficial for the skin?